 Myth #1: Marketing automation is only relevant for email

-Email marketing is, without a doubt, one of the best-performing marketing channels, and easiest functions to automate.
-However, social media, lead generation, management activities, landing pages, and others can all also be automated.
+Email marketing is one of the most effective marketing channels as well as one of the easiest operations to automate.
+However, social media, lead generation, management activities, landing pages, and others can all also be automated to varying degrees.

 Myth #2: Marketing automation is just another form of spam